Summary

 }

-For the input datatype, you'll have to give the unique identifiers of the view and the group, then the query prefix to use with them.
-See the table below for details:
+For the input, you'll have to give the unique identifiers of the view and the group, then the query prefix to use with them.
+Click on the Show Query link above the Syntax section for an example of how to find the identifiers.

 ParameterTypeRequiredDefaultStabilityDescription